krillan49/PZDC_dungeon_2/README.md

 * __Berserk__ - the less HP are left from the maximum, the more damage
 * __Concentration__ - deals additional magic damage when attacking, which ignores armor and is not blocked.
 Damage depends on the maximum amount of MP, MP must be at least greater than 100.
 * __Dazed__ - with a certain ratio of one-time damage inflicted to the enemy's remaining HP, you can reduce the accuracy of his next blow
-* __Shield Master__ - increases the chance block with a shield (but amount of damage blocked by the shield does not depend on the skill, but only on the character's current HP)
+* __Shield master__ - increases the chance block with a shield (but amount of damage blocked by the shield does not depend on the skill, but only on the character's current HP)

 ## Non-combat skills: